enguy-hub/enguy-hub/README.md

 # Xin chào, I am HiEN :wave: !

-I am a software engineer, currently working the field of Remote Sensing and Earth Observation
+I am a software/system engineer by training with a focus on Remote Sensing and Earth Observation applications

 ---